garrandall/popular-music-data/tracks/lights-journey.md

 ---
 When the lights go down in the City
 And the sun shines on the bay
-Ooh, I wanna be there in my City, oh
+Oh, I wanna be there in my City, oh
 Oh, oh, oh